indigoxela/gha_experiments/README.md

 Example: `.github/workflows/code-checks.yml`

-All below examples are the minimal setup (without params) and all run on pull requests only.
+All below copy-paste examples are the minimal setup (without params) and all run on pull requests only.
+You can use all of them in the same repo, but need a workflow file for each of them.

 ## Using "phpcs_full":